Culture of the People's Republic of China: Future in China

 Judging from this information, Sony seems to win Microsoft, perhaps and Nintendo, in the video game market, both in the world and in China.
 However, the situation is not so simple.

 There is some concern for game companies.
 First, PRC government official said that the deregulation is temporary; in other words, selling games will be banned again someday.
 Second, if game companies want to sell their products, they must produce in a free-trade zone in Shanghai, and foreign companies’ games will have to undergo strict censorship by the PRC government.

-Government control
+Cultural policy

 Tainted artists

 The Chinese Government considers artists and celebrities who engage in illegal and/or problematic behavior such as drug use, prostitution, tax evasion, extramarital affairs, and support for political positions other than those held by the CCP to be "tainted artists."
 In 2014 all "tainted artists" were blocked on all Chinese broadcasting platforms by order of the State Administration of Press, Publication, Radio, Film and Television.